|

 some other brands, but otherwise we are happy with them.

-My current camera is a
+My current camera is my smartphone - an LG G4.

 Susan traded in her